Can You Answer These Real Jeopardy! Questions About Geography?

 The five oceans of the world are the Pacific Ocean, the Atlantic Ocean, the Indian Ocean, the Southern Ocean, and the Arctic Ocean, the answer to this November 22, 2013 question.

-Sea lovers will want to learn these amazing facts about the world’s oceans.
+Brush up on these fascinating facts about the world’s oceans.

 Every little breeze seems to whisper this Alberta lake, so named to honour the daughter of Queen Victoria.

 The green spaces of Parks and Recreation can be found in fictional Pawnee in this real Midwestern state.